higlass/higlass/README.md

 npm run start
 ```

+Many examples are available, but http://localhost:8080/svg is useful during development:
+It renders an SVG below the interactive visualization so it's easy to spot differences.

 ### Tests

 The tests for the React components and API functions are located in the `test` directory.
 To save time and only run relevant tests, open `karma.conf.js` and select the test files to run before running `test-watch`.